nosas/blog/toonvision/classification/article.md

+<title>ToonVision: Binary and Multiclass Classification</title>

 # ToonVision - Classification

 This article is first in a series on **ToonVision**.

-ToonVision is my personal computer vision project to teach a machine how to see in [ToonTown Online](https://en.wikipedia.org/wiki/Toontown_Online) - an MMORPG created by Disney in 2002.
+ToonVision is my personal computer vision project for teaching a machine how to see in [ToonTown Online](https://en.wikipedia.org/wiki/Toontown_Online) - an MMORPG created by Disney in 2002.
 The ultimate goal is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem within the game where the bots progress through the game together.

-In later articles, we'll dive into segmentation and object detection.
+In later articles, we'll dive into image segmentation and object detection.
 For now, let's focus on real-time classification.

 This article covers ...